Belviq Weight-loss Drug Cancer Lawsuit

 - Lung cancer

-Patients who took Belviq or Belviq XR and who were diagnosed with cancer may be considering filing lawsuits against Eisai to seek compensation for their injuries.
+Patients who took Belviq or Belviq XR and were later diagnosed with cancer may be eligible for compensation for their injuries.

 Belviq Weight Management Treatment